SkiNavApp/terms-and-conditions/index.md

 User-level and event-level analytics data will automatically be deleted after 14 months of inactivity or uninstalling the app.

-In addition to the controls listed, users in the UK and EU have the following rights under GDPR:
+In addition, users in the UK and EU have the following rights under GDPR:
 - Right of access to your personal data
 - Right to rectification of inaccurate data
 - Right to erasure (“right to be forgotten”)